chihero/git-credential-manager/docs/faq.md

 ### Does GCM work with multiple users?
 If so, how?

 That's a fairly complicated question to answer, but in short, yes.
 See [our document on multiple users](multiple-users.md) for details.

+### What is OAuth2 and OpenID Connect?

+OAuth2 and OpenID Connect (OIDC) are both authentication/authorization standards that are widely used on the Internet to allow secure access to resources.
+See [our document on OAuth2 and OpenID Connect](oauth-explained.md) for a more in depth description.